-Create an instance of a class that implements RawLongReader150 and accesses memory of region in the address range described by base, stride, and count.
-The actual extent of the memory addressed by the object is stride size of RawLongReader count.
+Create an instance of a class that implements $RawLongReader^{150}$ and accesses memory of region in the address range described by base, stride, and count.
+The actual extent of the memory addressed by the object is stride \ size of RawLongReader \ count.
 The object is allocated in the current memory area of the calling thread.

-count The number of memory elements accessible through the returned instance.
+region The address space from which the new instance should be taken.base The starting physical address accessible through the returned instance.count The number of memory elements accessible through the returned instance.